 The song that is probably his best know composition wasn’t included.
 Instead, Browne gave it to the songwriter who helped him finish it…Glenn Frey.
 The Eagles album premiered a little later that same year with “Take It Easy”.
 The ever humble Browne says it was the extended “Eeeeeasy” and other aspects of the Eagles’ arrangement that turned his song into a hit.

 Jackson Browne was never a “singles artist”.
 It’s always been about his Albums.
 For Everyman was next in 1973.
-Gregg Allman made a classic version of Browne’s “These Days”, and “Take It Easy” also made an appearance.
+The album included “These Days” (Gregg Allman made a classic version it), and “Take It Easy” also made an appearance.

 In 1974 Jackson Browne released Late For The Sky.
 It’s probably his best studio album.
 There are only eight songs, because they’re fairly long.
 Browne says he sometimes has trouble letting go of the writing process.
 I remember the review in Rolling Stone called three of the songs “masterpieces”.
 “Fountain Of Sorrow”, “For A Dancer”, and “Before The Deluge”.